NekaB/Portfolio-Files/README.md

 This repo contains all the files necessary to open a simple HTML-based website.
 It was created for the purpose of being used by Academy Cadets in their final project.

 ## Prerequisites
-There are no prerequisites for this project.
+There are no prerequisites for this project..

 ## Download and Usage
 To view, use, or edit the HTML code, clone the repo onto your local machine wherever you want it. <br>